pivotal/docs-tap/integrations/external-observability-tools.hbs.md

           The Prometheus Operator automatically detects the configuration and generates a scrape job from it.
 This job is executed regularly by the Prometheus instance that is set up.

-  1. To access the Prometheus web interface, you must make the port `9090` of the Prometheus server pod accessible outside the cluster through a Kubernetes service or ingress.
+  1. To access the Prometheus web interface, you must make port `9090` of the Prometheus server pod accessible outside the cluster through a Kubernetes service or ingress.
     For development purposes, you can forward the port to your local machine using kubectl.